eccenca/cmem-plugin-template/README.md

 ```

-### Setup Build Plan and Integration Tests
+### Setup Integration Tests

 This template uses pytest for testing.
-Testing your plugin is crucial and should be done locally and integrated into Corporate Memory.
+Testing your plugin is crucial and should be done locally and integrated with eccenca Corporate Memory.

 In order to provide access to a Corporate Memory deployment, you need to provide correct environment variables.
-Without these variables, only test without integration can be executed (see `1 skipped`):
+Without these variables, only tests without integration can be executed (see `1 skipped`):

 ```
 $ task check:pytest